gabemarshall/Brosec/README.md

 ###### XXE for Bros
 ![](http://i.imgur.com/hxrqlvk.gif)
 <br>
-In addition to useful payloads such as reverse shells, Brosec also has multiple XXE payloads that you can generate on the fly.
+In addition to payloads such as reverse shells, Brosec also has multiple XXE payloads that you can generate on the fly.
 <br><br>

 ###### Simple HTTP(s) Server